Categories

 Once DMT is in the bloodstream, it crosses the blood-brain barrier and activates serotonin receptors, particularly the 5-HT2A receptor.
 This receptor is involved in modulating mood, cognition, perception, and higher-order brain functions.

-Involvement of Other Receptors: Besides serotonin receptors, DMT also interacts with sigma-1 receptors, which play a role in modulating cellular stress responses and neuroplasticity.
-Activation of sigma-1 receptors may contribute to some of the neuroprotective and neurogenic effects reported in studies of ayahuasca, such as enhanced emotional processing and the reduction of depressive symptoms.
+Besides serotonin receptors, DMT also interacts with sigma-1 receptors, which play a role in modulating cellular stress responses and neuroplasticity.
+Activation of sigma-1 receptors could contribute to some of the neuroprotective and neurogenic effects reported in studies of ayahuasca, such as enhanced emotional processing and the reduction of depressive symptoms.

 Biological Effects on the Brain and Body